 and when is the best time for them to go abroad.

 Georgia State Study Abroad Programs are led by an on-site Program Director, who is also a professor at Georgia State.
 The programs have been created by academic departments at Georgia State, and we have programs representing all 6 colleges at Georgia State.
 Approximately 80 percent of Georgia State students who study abroad participate in a Georgia State Study Abroad Program.
 However, our students may choose to participate in a Non-GSU study abroad program, as long as their transcript is coming from an accredited institution.
-Attending a Study Abroad 101 info session
+Meeting with a Study Abroad Peer Advisor

 and meeting with a Study Abroad Advisor will help your student choose a program that best meets their needs.